guesswho1234/Rex/README.md

 - A TXT file "statistics.txt" containing some basic evaluation statistics
 - A TXT file "input.txt" containing all the input values used for evaluating the exam
 - A TXT file "code.txt" containing R code, which can be used to replicate the output without Rex

+## Addons

+Addons are a way to extend Rex with custom features, such as default values, additional input fields or entirely new functionalities.

+> [!CAUTION]
+> Addons can introduce additional security risks.

 ## Contribute